UAW breaks pattern of adding factories to strikes on Fridays, says more plants could come any time

-DETROIT -- The United Auto Workers union isn't adding any factories to those that are now on strike, but its president says walkouts could be added at any moment.
+DETROIT -- The United Auto Workers union isn't adding any factories to those that are now on strike, but its president says more walkouts could begin at any moment.

 Until this week the union had been announcing additional factories on Fridays.
 But UAW President Shawn Fain told workers in a live video appearance that the companies started gaming the system, waiting until Fridays to make progress in bargaining.